 Clarity: 5/5

 All of the information provided for the products is extremely clear and well laid out.
-You know exactly what you’re getting, what size the product is, the price, and how to care for the plant right off the bat.
-By scrolling through, the care instructions and information about the plants are available in an easy-to-read format.
+You know exactly what you’re getting, what product does, who it’s for, and all the USPs you need to make an informed purchase.

 4. Monzo